bird-house/birdhouse-deploy/birdhouse/components/README.rst

     pip install pystac-client
     stac-client search $PAVIS_FQDN/stac -q "variable_id=txgt_32" "scenario=ssp585"

-It is important to note that STAC API is not protected by any authorization mecanism.
-Calls to the STAC API pass through Twitcher in order to do authentication.
-An anonymous user can have read-only access to STAC resources while members of the `stac-admin` group can create and modify resources.
+Calls to the STAC API pass through Twitcher in order to validate authorization.
+Unauthenticated users will have read-only access by default to STAC API resources while members of the `stac-admin` group can create and modify resources.
+STAC Browser is not protected by any authorization mechanism.

 How to Enable the Component
 ---------------------------